Bithoor: Notable landmarks

 Siddidham Ashram, also known as Sudhanshu ji Maharaj Ashram, is under "Vishva Shanti Mission", an organisation run by Sudhanshu ji Maharaj.
 It is situated on Bithoor road.
 The ashram has a big campus.
 There is also a Radha Krishna temple and an artificial Kailash Mountain.

 Apart from these, there are some other landmarks as well, such as the Ram Janki temple, Lav-Kush temple, Sai Baba temple, Haridham Ashram, Jahangir Mosque and Nana Saheb Smarak.

+Sanitation

+Bithoor hosts a large number of pilgrims, for holy baths in the river Ganga, and religious congregations.
+Historically, the town lacked a municipal sewerage system, resulting in domestic wastewater discharging directly into the Ganga river.
+Under the National Ganga River Basin Authority (NGRBA) Mission, a plan was proposed for laying down of municipal sewerage system, so that no untreated domestic wastewater be discharged directly into the Ganga river.